btjanaka/contact/README.md

    [this one](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).
 1. Visit `/card.svg` on your deployed site and print out the page.

-   **Note:** Printing from the browser seems to interfere with the proportions of the SVG.
+   **Note 1:** Printing from the browser seems to interfere with the proportions of the SVG.
 Thus, it is ideal if you download both `/card.svg` and `/link.qrcode.svg` to the same directory and then print out `card.svg` from a vector graphics editor like Inkscape.

    > `link.qrcode.svg` is needed because `card.svg` links to it.

+   **Note 2:** The card generation is still in its early stages.
+For instance, we only support letter paper (8.5" x 11"), and long names will overflow onto the QR code.
+In these cases, you may need to edit the card on your own (see [below](#editing-the-card)).
+PRs are welcome if anybody knows how to implement this card generation properly.

 1. Follow [this tutorial](https://youtu.be/oSXVQ_N-7D0) to fold the card.